AntoniousSamy/Todo/README.md

 ### Key Features:

-- Adding New Tasks: Effortlessly add items to your list.
+- Adding New Tasks: Easily add items to your list.
 - Editing Tasks: Modify existing tasks with a click.
 - Removing Tasks: Delete any tasks that are no longer needed.
 - Filtering by Status: Easily switch between viewing completed or pending tasks.